Be Nimble with Your Trust Strategy

 “Especially with dynasty trusts, we’re talking about long-range time frames in which we’re trying to defer transfer taxes over many generations, so it helps to be as flexible as possible in many ways,” Screven says.

-For information on how a trust strategy can fit into your estate plan, contact a Regions Wealth Advisor today.
+1. About how a trust strategy can fit into your estate plan.

 Next